find answers to our frequently asked questions here

 What happens if there's an accident?

 We find children who play outdoors often become adept at assessing the risks, and understanding their capabilities.
 We do however have an evacuation plan for emergencies or incidents.
 In case of an accident a first aider will attend to your child whilst another member of staff will go to meet medical staff if necessary to bring them to the site.
 Alternatively, for less serious situations, we will take your child back to our indoor base and treat them there.
-We have an online administration system, Babys Day and you you will receive a live email update if any minor incidents occur in the woods.
+We have the online system, Tapestry where we record updates about your childs day and you will receive a live email update if any minor incidents occur in the woods.

 How to the children go to the toilet in the forest?